 Integrated care in the community, for the community

-The overarching ambition of the new model for community-based care in Birmingham and Solihull is to keep people healthy and independent at home, reducing reliance on hospital and long-term care and shifting from responsive care to planned care.
+The overarching ambition of the new digitally led model for community-based care in Birmingham and Solihull is to keep people healthy and independent at home, reducing reliance on hospital and long-term care and shifting from responsive care to planned care.

 Now, plans have been announced to open a further five neighbourhood hubs across Birmingham and Solihull in 2025, preventing many more unnecessary hospital admissions and reducing inpatient stays.

+The new hubs will be located at Stockland Green Health Centre; Summerfield Primary Care Centre in Winson Green; Moseley Hall Hospital, West Heath Hospital; and Solihull Hospital.
 Meanwhile, a further 11 integrated neighbourhood teams (INTs) are being established this year, alongside the existing five teams covering the north, south, east, west and central Birmingham localities.
 Nine new teams will be based in Birmingham and two in Solihull.

 INTs bring together primary care, social care, community services, voluntary, community and social enterprise organisations, and mental health practitioners to provide proactive, co-ordinated care for high intensity users and act early to prevent deterioration.

-Associate Director of Transformation Matthew Forrest said: “The short-term goal is to reduce avoidable service use and improve care for frequent users.
+Associate director of transformation Matthew Forrest said: “The short-term goal is to reduce avoidable service use and improve care for frequent users.

 “The long-term ambition is to embed INTs across all 35 neighbourhoods and make population health management a local, relational, and sustainable reality.”